djvilla/djvilla/README.md

 ### Hello, welcome! 👋

-- 🔭 I’m currently working on a top down shooter template created in Godot.
+- 🔭 I’m currently working on a metroidvania created in Godot.
 - 🌱 I’m currently learning GDScript.
 - 👯 I’m looking to collaborate on any small game project.
 Let me know if you need any help!
+- 💬 Ask me about how to progress on your game development.
+The hardest part is starting and I have learned a ton on how to keep motavated.

 I am a software engineer who graduated from the University of Texas at El Paso.